 Potential sites may range from small gap infill, unused or derelict land and backland areas, side gardens of existing houses, up to larger undeveloped sites within an established residential area.
 A balance has to be struck between the reasonable protection of the amenities and privacy of adjoining dwellings, the protection of established character and the need to provide residential infill.

 Proposals for development involving the intensification of residential uses within existing residential areas such as houses in side gardens will generally be permitted where it can be clearly demonstrated that the proposal respects the existing character of the area and would not harm the amenity value of adjoining properties.

 It is important that areas designated and developed as public open space shall be maintained as such.
-Development will not be permitted on designated areas of public open space that forms part of a site layout development permitted under a planning permission.
+Development will not be permitted on designated areas of public open space that form part of a development granted planning permission.

-4.4.4 Outer Suburban/Greenfield Sites
+4.4.4 Existing Greenfield Sites

-These are defined as greenfield sites on the outer edge of the existing built up area of Naas town.
-There are a number of residentially zoned sites which fall under this category.
+These are defined as greenfield sites on the outer edge of the existing built up areas of Athy Town.
+There are a number of residential zoned sites located in the town, which fall under this category.
 It is necessary to make efficient use of these lands in the context of their location and the provision of a variety of housing types.
 Densities in a range of 30-50 dwellings per hectare will be appropriate and should include a variety of housing types.

-4.4.5 Outer Edge of Urban-Rural Transition
+4.4.5 Existing Greenfield Sites Outer Edge of Urban - Rural Transition

 The emphasis is on achieving successful transition from central areas to areas at the edge of the town.
 There are a number of residentially zoned sites which fall under this category.
-Given the transitional nature of such sites, densities in a range of 20-35 dwellings per hectare will be considered appropriate and should include a variety of housing types.
+Given the transitional nature of such sites, densities in a range of between 20-35 dwellings per hectare will be considered appropriate and should include a variety of housing types.

-Table 4.2 Indicative Residential Densities
+Table 4.2 Indicative Residential Densities3

-Location for New Residential Development General Density Parameters Town Centre and Brownfield sites Site specific Higher densities generally promoted e.g. 50 units per ha At strategic locations including public transport nodes and town centre area.
-50 units per ha Inner Suburban/Infill Site specific Outer Suburban/Greenfield Generally new residential zoning areas.
-30-50 units per ha Outer Edge of Urban-Rural transition 20-35 units per ha
+Location for new residential development General density parameters Town Centre and Brownfield sites Site specific Higher densities generally promoted e.g. 50 units per Ha At strategic locations including public transport nodes and town centre area 50 units per Ha Inner suburban/infill Site Specific Outer suburban/Greenfield.
+Generally new residential zoning area 30-50 units per Ha Outer edge of urban-rural transition 20-35 units per Ha